What Is NemoClaw? NVIDIA's AI Agent Play, Explained

 Second, the AI agent market has a credibility problem.
 Gartner predicts that over 40% of agentic AI projects will be canceled by end of 2027, citing escalating costs, unclear business value, and inadequate risk controls.
 Of the thousands of vendors claiming "agentic AI" capabilities, Gartner estimates only about 130 actually offer genuine agentic features - the rest are engaging in what they call "agent washing," rebranding chatbots and RPA tools with a buzzword.
 Enterprises need something they can trust, and NVIDIA's brand carries weight that a GitHub project doesn't.

 Third, NVIDIA is watching its hardware moat erode.
 As major cloud providers develop their own custom chips, NVIDIA's strategy is shifting toward owning the software layer.
-If NemoClaw becomes the default enterprise agent platform - regardless of what hardware it runs on - NVIDIA stays relevant even as the chip landscape diversifies.
+Jensen Huang compared OpenClaw to HTML and Linux at the GTC keynote — "OpenClaw has open-sourced the operating system of agentic computers."
+If NemoClaw becomes the default enterprise agent platform, NVIDIA stays relevant even as the chip landscape diversifies.
 It's the same playbook Meta ran with Llama: give away the software, build the ecosystem, maintain influence.

 What this means for startups (not much)